Loading Events

 A complete checklist during passage migration might look like this 🙂

-In the long-term, this initiative will be repeated on all weekends in September (although it is confined to one coordinated weekend this first time) so that we can cover the entire period of passage migration.
+In the long-term, this initiative will be repeated on all weekends in September (although it is confined to one coordinated weekend for now) so that we can cover the entire period of passage migration.

 Registration: Register using this form.
 Do note that there is a Rs.
 1500 registration fee for the event that will help partially support the initiative.
 We welcome participation from everyone, so please contact us if you cannot afford the registration fee.